Lymphomas ( Hodgkin and Non Hodgkin lymphoma )

 • Bone marrow biopsy — for advanced HL and most NHL.

-• PFTs before bleomycin (pulmonary fibrosis).
+• Pre-treatment organ tests: echocardiogram/MUGA before doxorubicin (cardiotoxicity); PFTs before bleomycin (pulmonary fibrosis).

 سجل دخولك لإضافة ملاحظات خاصة لكل قسم · اشترك الآن

-Management
+Management Principles

-Hodgkin Lymphoma
+Hodgkin lymphoma

 • Advanced stage (III–IV): full 6 cycles of ABVD (± radiation to bulky disease).